mhogomchungu/media-downloader/README.md

 5. The GUI offers an ability to download playlist from websites that supports them like youtube.

+6. The GUI offers ability to manage links to playlist to easily monitor their activities(subscriptions).

-5. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish, Turkish, Russian and Japanese.
+7. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish, Turkish, Russian and Japanese.

 ## Donations